DelroyGayle/interview_exercise/README.md

 The rest interface allows a client to set up a new conversation, and to manage who has access to it.

-The graphql interface allows users to send and recieve messages in the conversations that they are in.
+The graphql interface allows users to send and receive messages in the conversations that they are in.

-You can create a conversation through the [Swagger UI](http://localhost:3000/api) to attain a conversationId (to use with the graphql end points).
+You can create a conversation through the [Swagger UI](http://localhost:3000/api) to attain a conversationId (to use with the graphql endpoints).
 Some of the requests require authorization.
 Select the `Authorize` button (top right of the screen) and enter the key `ssssh`.
 To create a conversation select `Try it out` in POST /conversation.

 ## Structure

 The code in each module is separated into 3 layers
 1) controllers and/or resolvers: These provide the external interfaces for the REST and Graphql interfaces respectively, and passes the request to the logic layer
 2) logic: This implements common business rules, and can make requests to other modules and the repository layer to fulfil the request.
-3) repository: This manages hwo data is stored in the module.
+3) repository: This manages how data is stored in the module.
 It should only be used directly by the logic layer.

 my-app/